cat-j/pbcrypt/README.md

 # simd-crypto

-Final project for Computer Organisation II course, MSc Computer Science, University of Buenos Aires (UBA).
+Final project for my Computer Organisation II course, MSc Computer Science, University of Buenos Aires (UBA).

 This is basically research into different methods for optimising a